 Advanced means to protect your king even better!

 As you continue in your chess journey, you’ll be sure to find new and interesting ways to attack and defend.
 In this final content section, we will go through some more advanced techniques regarding castling depending on which side you castle.

-Though it may seem like an unnecessary move, it provides the Black king with an added level of safety from bishop-related pins and can allow for kingside attacks.
+It may seem like an unnecessary move.
+But, it provides the Black king with an added level of safety from bishop-related pins.
+Also, it can allow for kingside attacks.
 In this Kings-Indian Defence setup, it is actually very common for Black to attack the castled side.